kristoferjoseph/view-stack/README.md

   - data: Object with the keys:
       - persist: Whether to persist layer between renders
       - layer: Name of layer (Modals, Sheets etc.)
-      - callback: function that returns the componen to render into the layer
+      - callback: function that returns the component to render into the layer

 ```
 var createViewStack = require('view-stack')